avinashbabudonthu/core-java-practice/notes.md

 ## Access modifiers
 ### Class modifiers
+* abstract
+	* Declared on class, method
-* abstract: This defines the restriction such that objects cannot be created
+	* Declared on class - Object cannot be created
+	* Declared on method - to write method without implementation
+* final
+	* Declared on class, method, variable
-* final: This restricts a class from being inherited.
+	* Declared on class - restricts a class from being inherited
+	* Declared on method - cannot override method
+	* Declared on values - cannot be reassigned
+* strictfp
-* strictfp: it is related to the checking of floating point values irrespective of OS
+	* it is related to the checking of floating point values irrespective of OS
-### Variable Modifier
+* static:
+	* Declared on class, method, variable
-* static: no object creation required
+	* Declared on method, variable - no object creation required to access
+	* non static members can access static members
+	* static members cannot access non static members
+* transient
+	* Declared on variable
-* transient: it is not serialized
+	* it is not serialized
+* volatile
-* volatile: the values are liable for change.
-More to come while discussing threads
+	* the values are liable for change.
+More in multi threading
-* final: cannot be reassigned

 ## Class
 ### Definitions